What Is Fabric Softener?

 If you have fragrance or dye allergies, be aware that some liquid fabric softeners and dryer sheets can cause adverse skin reactions in those with sensitivities.

-For a gentler method of softening clothes and reducing odors, add ½ cup (for a large load) of white vinegar to your rinse cycle when the tub is full of water.
+For a gentler method to soften clothes and reduce odors, add ½ cup (for a large load) of white vinegar to your rinse cycle when the tub is full of water.

 It’s important to use the right amount of fabric softener for the best results.
-Using too much liquid softener or an excessive amount of dryer sheets can result in product build-up on your clothes or appliances.
+Using too much liquid softener or an excessive amount of dryer sheets can result in build-up on your clothes or appliances, and lead to issues like a dirty agitator.
 As there can be some variance in dosing based on brand and variety, you can find out how much softener is right for your load by looking at the individual packaging.